Frequently Asked Questions

 -

-To support a natural return to the soil, we do not allow embalming.
+To support a natural return to the earth, we do not allow embalming.
 The naturally occurring bacteria in and on our bodies play an important role in gentle decomposition, and embalming—even with “green” fluids—disrupts that process.

 -